Jwakers/articuria/README.md

   - [ ] Feedback should only be given on topics longer than one minute?

 ## 2. New Features

+- [ ] Check and update whether preview deployments causes database migration to the production DB (this must be prevented if so)

 - Add Stripe